sjinko/theory/manuscript/chapter04.md

 Our desire may even apply to non-humans such as pet, or wild life, flora, and the environement.

 In general, aspirations follow two evolutionary paths: one concerns the distance to the self, and the second the degree of abstraction.
+In [Table 1], I give four examples that illustrate the range of aspirations from basic to abtract and from personal to distant.
+Unsurprisingly, basic aspirations correspond to those that we develop at an early stage in our life.
+These also correspond to the “basic needs” such as eating, clothing and shelter.
+The most basic personal aspirations are somewhat universal.
+On the other hand, aspirations for distant entities and abstract aspirations vary greatly from one individual to another.

-### Table 1: Afforance matrix
+### Table 1: Aspiration matrix
 |          | Basic               | Abstract        |
 |----------|---------------------|-----------------|
 | Personal | Drinking water      | Going to heaven |